Sobriety Checkpoints In Massachusetts

 Are They Even Legal?

 The short answer to this question is “yes” — in Massachusetts, sobriety checkpoints can be set up year-round at the discretion of the state police.
-Many residents of the Bostonwest area are familiar with sobriety checkpoints, and if one is set up in your area, you will likely be stopped if you drive through it.
+Many residents of the MetroWest area are familiar with sobriety checkpoints, and if one is set up in your area, you will likely be stopped if you drive through it.

 The fact that checkpoints are legal does not necessarily mean stops are always conducted legally.
 Police officers must follow several strict procedures when conducting sobriety checkpoints.
 If you were charged with operating your vehicle under the influence of alcohol or drugs (OUI, commonly called DUI) following a traffic stop at a sobriety checkpoint, I will defend your rights, taking any evidence collected at the stop into account.

 Contact my firm to discuss your circumstances involving a sobriety checkpoint by calling 508-319-1641.
-I am a former prosecutor who represents clients stopped in and around Framingham and the entire MetroWest.
+I am a former prosecutor who represents clients stopped in and around Natick, Framingham and the entire MetroWest.

 How OUI/DUI Checkpoints Are Typically Administered